 You cannot surprise anyone with police misconduct in this country anymore, but prosecutorial misconduct?
 “It’s definitely something new,” you may be thinking.
 But it’s not!

-Prosecutorial misconduct has been around for ages, and when you are up against this type of misconduct, a San Francisco criminal defense attorney is your only friend and your only hope to escape wrongful conviction.
+Prosecutorial misconduct has been around for ages, and when you are up against this type of misconduct, a San Francisco criminal defense attorney is your only friend and your only hope to escape wrongful convictions.

 Generally, prosecutorial misconduct involves prosecutors tampering with, hiding, manipulating or withholding exculpatory or exonerating evidence.
 Although prosecutorial misconduct has been around for quite a while, it became one of the most talked-about topics just two years ago.